Brian Wride Music

 Which guitar method do you use?

 In most cases, I use one of the Hal-Leonard methods.
-With the very young I like to start with "Guitar for the Small Fry" published by Beacon Music and with students who are already proficient on another instrument I will occasionally use the Berklee method.
+With students who are already proficient on another instrument I will occasionally use the Berklee method.
 In all cases I supplement the course with other materials.
 I charge a one time materials fee of $20 per student which will cover all essential materials.
 I will sometimes recommend supplementary materials which can be purchased by the student at their discretion.

 I am familiar with most of the mainstream guitar methods so if the student has already started on another method, I am quite comfortable continuing with that method, if desired.